Becoming Naomi León: Main characters

 Naomi Soledad León Outlaw: the daughter of Santiago and Skyla, the great-granddaughter of Mary, and the sister of Owen; she is also the main protagonist and narrator of the story.
 Naomi is a quiet and shy but very naive Hispanic girl who has difficulty speaking up for herself and her younger brother Owen, and has lived with her brother and great-grandmother for most of her life.
 She is talented at soap carving and (as she puts it) "worrying and making lists" and also considers herself as "nobody special".

 Owen Soledad León Outlaw: the son of Santiago and Skyla, the great-grandson of Mary, and the brother of Naomi.
 He is severely deformed, but is more cheerful and outgoing than Naomi, and enjoys wearing tape.

 Mary Outlaw: Also known as "Gram", Mary is the great-grandmother and guardian of Naomi and Owen and the grandmother of Skyla.
 Wise and loving, she worries constantly for Naomi and Owen and loves them dearly, willing to do anything to protect them and ensure their happiness, even from her granddaughter.

 Bernardo and Fabiola Morales: the neighbors of the Outlaws who hail from Mexico, with Bernardo being the one who taught Naomi how to carve.
 Like Mary, they deeply care for and are protective of Naomi and Owen and wish for them to live happy and fulfilling lives.

 Skyla Jones: the mother of Naomi and Owen, the ex-wife of Santiago, and the main antagonist in the story who suddenly reappeared in her children's lives after seven years of being gone.
-An alcoholic, Skyla is a mentally unstable ableist who verbally and physically abuses Naomi and Owen, despite expressing favoritism towards Naomi.
+An alcoholic, Skyla is mentally unstable; she verbally and physically abuses Naomi and Owen, despite expressing favoritism towards Naomi because of Owen's deformities.

 Santiago León: the father of Naomi and Owen and the ex-husband of Skyla.
-Although absent for the majority of his children's lives, Santiago is a loving and patient man who cares for his children dearly despite their estrangement.
+Although absent for the majority of his children's lives, Santiago is a loving and patient man who cares for his children dearly despite their separation.
 He also is skilled at carving, of which his daughter inherited.